ReimuNotMoe/ydotool/README.md

 - `mousemove` - Move mouse pointer to absolute position
 - `mousemove_relative` - Move mouse pointer to relative position
 - `click` - Click on mouse buttons

-## Compatibility
-This program requires access to `/dev/uinput`.
-This usually requires root permissions.

-You can use it on anything as long as it accepts keyboard/mouse/whatever input.
-For example, wayland, text console, etc.

-ydotool works differently from xdotool. xdotool sends X events directly to X server, while ydotool uses the uinput framework of Linux kernel to emulate an input device.

-When ydotool runs and creates an virtual input device, it will take some time for your graphical environment (X11/Wayland) to recognize and enable the virtual input device.

-So, if the delay was too short, the virtual input device may not got recognized & enabled by your graphical environment in time.

-Currently there's no way to solve this problem since ydotool is a generic input automation tool and not tied to any particular graphical environment.

 ## Examples
 Type some words: